Senate panel backs Trump's court pick, but Flake seeks FBI probe

 Attention to the hearing moved far beyond the world of Washington politics.
 Ford has emerged in the eyes of many American women as a compelling figure in the #MeToo movement against sexual harassment and assault.

-Reporting by Richard Cowan and David Morgan; Additional reporting by Lawrence Hurley, Amanda Becker, Andrew Chung, Susan Heavey and Bernie Woodall; Editing by Will Dunham
+Reporting by Richard Cowan and David Morgan; Additional reporting by Lawrence Hurley, Amanda Becker, Andrew Chung, Roberta Rampton Susan Heavey and Bernie Woodall; Editing by Will Dunham